yesmar/dupes/README.markdown

 dupes /tmp | xargs ls -l
 ```

-Pass the `-verbose` flag if you wish to see additional information.
-Verbose output is incompatible with `xargs` so it is output to `stderr` as a safeguard.
+Pass the `-verbose` flag if you wish to see additional information about duplicate matches.
+The pathname of the duplicate file is output to `stdout`.
+All additional information is output to `stderr` on the following line.
+This enables verbose output to remain compatible with `xargs` and similar programs.

 Duplicate pathnames containing embedded spaces causes problems for `xargs` and friends.
 If you had been using `find`, you could have passed it the `-print0` switch and invoked `xargs` with `-0`.
-Although `dupes` does not have a `-print0` option, it can be simulated using `sed` to quote the strings:
+Although `dupes` does not have a `-print0` flag, it can be simulated using `sed` to quote the strings:

 ```bash
 dupes /var 2>/dev/null | sed 's/.*/"&"/' | xargs ls -l